git-pull/tao-of-tmux/manuscript/00-foreword.md

 You do not need a book to use or understand tmux.
 But if there is such a book, let this be the one.

-I don't like to make a slipshod effort.
-If I'm going to take the time to write a book, I'm giving it 100%.

-tmux is a tool I find incredible useful.
+tmux is a tool I find incredibly useful.
 While I don't attach it to my personal identity, it's been part of my daily life for years.
 I've helped thousands of people learn tmux through my free resource under the name [The Tao of tmux](https://tmuxp.git-pull.com/en/latest/about_tmux.html),